hashicorp/packer/website/source/docs/builders/azure.html.md

     CLI example `azure vm sizes -l westus`

 -   `async_resourcegroup_delete` (boolean) If you want packer to delete the temporary resource group asynchronously.
-Its a boolean value and defaults to false. **Important** Setting this true would mean that your builds are faster however this is a very small chance that the temporary resource group is not deleted by Azure.
+It's a boolean value and defaults to false. **Important** Setting this true means that your builds are faster, any failed deletes are not reported.

 ## Basic Example